UBC-MDS/KMediansPy/README.md

 # About

 Cluster analysis or clustering is the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense or another) to each other than to those in other groups (clusters).
 In k-medians clustering, we partition `n` observations into `k` clusters.
 It calculates the median for each cluster to determine its centroid.
-The `kmedians` package performs k-medians clustering on the dataset entered by the users and returns the clustered data..
+The `KMediansPy` package performs k-medians clustering on the dataset entered by the users and returns the clustered data..
 This can prove to be an extremely beneficial package as k-medians is more robust to outliers than the arithmetic mean(k-means).
 The objective of this package is to provide a robust clustering method to solve some of the issues related to outliers and missing data.

 # Functions included